Nothing says summer quite like sweating profusely in the scorching heat.

 Besides that, there is the sun’s most serious threat, which is skin cancer, the most common of all cancers.

-With regular application of sunscreen, you are protecting your skin from environmental stress.
+With the regular application of sunscreen, you are protecting your skin from environmental stress.

 Opting for a water-based sunscreen is advisable in summer as this is lighter on the skin and it will prevent your skin from getting oilier or breaking out but will give the needed protection.